Lostdou/DouPlay/README.md

 ## 📚 Description/Descripción

 ### EN:
 - Music bot for Discord simple and easy to implement.
-As simple as entering the credentials of your Discord App, running it and that's it.
+(Now with TTS! :3) As simple as entering the credentials of your Discord App, running it and that's it.

 ### ES:
 - Bot de musica para Discord simple y de facil implementación.
-Tan sencillo como ingresar las credenciales de tu App de discord, ejecutarlo y ya estaría.
+(Ahora con TTS! :3) Tan sencillo como ingresar las credenciales de tu App de discord, ejecutarlo y ya estaría.

 ## 📋 Features/Caracteristicas